openhivestack/python-sdk/README.md

 ## Features

 - **High-Level Agent Class**: A simple, powerful `Agent` class to get started in minutes.
-- **Flexible Deployment**: A decoupled `AgentHttpServer` (using FastAPI) allows you to run the agent as a standalone server or integrate its logic into existing frameworks.
+- **Flexible Deployment**: A decoupled `AgentServer` (using FastAPI) allows you to run the agent as a standalone server or integrate its logic into existing frameworks.
 - **Simplified Capability Management**: An intuitive decorator for registering handlers for your agent's skills.
 - **Protocol Compliance**: Built-in, protocol-compliant message creation, validation, and cryptographic handling (Ed25519).
 - **Configuration-Driven**: Easily configure your agent using a `.hive.yml` file.